hpc/charliecloud/doc/tutorial.rst

   output:  dir       /var/tmp/hello
   exporting ...
   done
-  $ ch-run /var/tmp/hello -- echo "I'm in a container"
+  $ ch-run /var/tmp/hello -- echo "I’m in a container"
-  I'm in a container
+  I’m in a container

 .. note::

-   You can run perfectly well out of :code:`/tmp`, but because it is bind-mounted automatically, the image root will then appear in multiple locations in the container's filesystem tree.
+   You can run perfectly well out of :code:`/tmp`, but because it is bind-mounted automatically, the image root will then appear in multiple locations in the container’s filesystem tree.
 This can cause confusion for both users and programs.

 Getting help